 Can parakeets eat carrots?

-If your bird isn’t interested in carrot at first, try offering it in different manners: you can try finely chopped, slices, cooked/steamed and then mashed or grated.
+If your bird isn’t interested in carrots at first, try offering them in different manners: you can try finely chopped, slices, cooked/steamed and then mashed or grated.
 Sometimes it just takes a while to find out how your bird likes to eat a certain veggie.

 Can parakeets eat spinach?

 Yes, they can definitely be fed a couple of spinach leaves from time to time.
 As a dark leafy green, spinach is packed with nutrients!

 Do keep in mind that large amount of it might cause issues with calcium uptake, so don’t offer bags of the stuff at once.

 Yup, though keep in mind that white budgies might end up looking like they were just at the scene of a crime if they eat red bell pepper.

 If you decide to use a bell pepper for your own dinner, you could consider giving the heart (containing the seeds) to your parakeet.
 They love the seeds and that way nothing goes to waste.
 You could even sprout the bell pepper seeds for a few days before feeding them.

 Since bell peppers are members of the nightshade family (like tomatoes) it’s recommendable to remove any pieces of the stem before feeding this vegetable.

 Can parakeets eat cabbage?